• Skip to main content

 3. How long to cook lamb Liver?

-Right before serving heat on high flame with quick stirring to burn any excess water and it helps to sear (bhonofying) as well.
+Right before serving heat on a high flame with quick stirring to burn any excess water and it helps to sear (bhonofying) as well.
 Enjoy the soft yummy mutton liver (Kaleji). ( Do not re-heat for long.)
 This is the best way to cook the liver.
 This method keeps the liver tender and juicy.

 For the odor of the liver that bothers many, fresh liver is good and doesn't have a strong odor.
 This is similar to fish which get smelly as it gets old.
 The salt that you add before washing helps remove the odor.

-Amongst spices fresh garlic can cut the odor apart from it, fresh herbs like fenugreek, green coriander have a strong aroma that also helps undermine any bad odor.
+Amongst spices fresh garlic can cut the odor apart from it, fresh herbs like fenugreek, and green coriander have a strong aroma that also helps undermine any bad odor.

 5. Why do you soak liver in milk before cooking?